Mencken and Democracy vs. the Common Man

 And frankly, it's hard to argue with this premise.

 Violence, war, and poverty are in long-term decline.
-Skin color and ethnicity no longer dictate destiny to the extent they did before.
+Skin color and ethnicity no longer dictate destiny to the extent as before.
 Since the nineteenth century, the ongoing rights revolution has brought marginalized groups into the political community as equals.
 Science and technology have made our lives more comfortable than ever before.
 The free market and the welfare state working in tandem remain the best engines we have for creating wealth and distributing it more equitably.

 These are good things.

-This, I would argue, is measurable progress.
+I would argue this is measurable progress.

 So we must be doing something right, despite being governed by "morons" elected by the "collective wisdom of individual ignorance."

 Here's another tell-tale sign progress is real: glance back in time at how poorly some customs and norms have aged.
 When we do this, we shake our heads in disgust.
-Slavery and Jim Crow, the shameful servitude of women, the extermination of the indigenous populations in North America and Australia, the barbaric treatment of non-normative sexualities: all of these are bigotries and prejudices most of us condemn today, even though all were once norms blindly accepted by the majority.
+Slavery and Jim Crow, the shameful servitude of women, the extermination of the Indigenous populations in North America and Australia, the brutal treatment of non-normative sexualities: all of these are bigotries and prejudices most of us condemn today, even though all were once norms blindly accepted by the majority.

 And yet, for all my evidence pointing to real, tangible progress, Mencken's century-old critique still resonates with me.
-The American presidency continues to produce leaders from one end of the talent spectrum to the other, from inspiring leaders like Roosevelt, Reagan, and Kennedy, to...well...the lamentable parade of fools we've seen in the last decade.
+The American presidency continues to produce leaders from one end of the talent spectrum to the other, from inspiring leaders like Roosevelt, Reagan, and Kennedy to...well...the lamentable parade of fools we've seen in the last decade.

-What we get is a reflection of the values and opinions of that part of the electorate big enough to choose a president.
+What we get reflects the values and opinions of that part of the electorate big enough to choose a president.
 Nothing more.
 The lesson here is that democracies don't always pick better leaders.
 Often, they don't.
-In fact, sometimes they pick dolts.
+Sometimes they pick dolts.
+Therefore, defining progress in political institutions appears to be more problematic.

 Political progress can happen.
-After all, the examples of progress I listed above all needed the stamp of legislative authority to make them stick.
+After all, the examples of progress I listed above needed the stamp of legislative authority to make them stick.

-But keep this in mind: What we take years to carefully build up can burn down in an hour.
+But keep this in mind: What we take years to build up carefully can burn down in an hour.

-Moreover, democracies are dynamic but also unstable, requiring constant care and attention from the citizenry.
+Moreover, democracies are dynamic but unstable, requiring constant care and attention from the citizenry.
 The American Founders understood this.
 They studied failed democratic and republican experiments like those of Athens and Rome.
-Looking at those failures, they tried to build a better system of government giving power to citizens while avoiding the pitfalls that ruined previous democracies.
+Looking at those failures, they tried to build a better system of government, giving power to citizens while avoiding the pitfalls that ruined previous democracies.

 They also understood human nature today is no different than when Cleon led Athens or when Hitler became Chancellor of the Weimar Republic.
-We're made of the same flawed human material, echoing Kant's lament, "Out of the crooked timber of humanity, no straight thing was ever made.
+We're made of the same flawed human material, echoing Kant's lament, "Out of the crooked timber of humanity, no straight thing was ever made.”

 Taking Stock - Optimism or Pessimism

-They know money is power, and power begets more power, which begets more money, and then more power, and so on as true freedom and liberty swirl down the toilet.
+They know money is power, and power begets more power, which begets more money, and then more power, and so on, as true freedom and liberty swirl down the toilet.
 Aspiring authoritarians will drape themselves in flags and patriotism as they accumulate power that undermines democratic institutions.
 Mencken's type of doltish morons will follow them into the abyss.

 Still, democracy's demise does not have to be our fate.
 While many current trends are troubling, others are reassuring.
 For every Potemkin Village democracy like Orban's Hungary, Weimar Germany, Erdogan's Turkey, Putin's Russia, or Maduro's Venezuela, many others remain bastions of open, pluralistic, liberal governance.